NethServer/docs/developer-manual/en/gateway.rst

 Firewall objects
 =================

-Firewall module uses objects to simplify rule creation.
+Firewall module uses objects to simplify rules creation.
 The use of objects is not mandatory but it's strongly encouraged.

 Supported objects are: